Tour Scotland in Two Weeks

 Onwards now, to Royal Deeside, so named as it has been a favoured holiday destination for the royal family since Queen Victoria had Balmoral Castle built.
 As the Queen spends August at Balmoral, you’ll not be able to visit the castle after the end of July.

-Don’t worry though, as there are plenty of other things to do in the area.
-There’s the pretty waterfall and walking route at Linn of Dee and the pretty little town of Braemar.
+Don’t worry though, as there are plenty of other things to do in the area, such as the scenic waterfall and walking route at Linn of Dee and the pretty little town of Braemar.

 If you happen to be in Royal Deeside in September, you might catch the Braemar Gathering, the Highland Games.
 The tug-of-war, tossing the caber and Highland dancing are just some of the events at this traditional event.